The Basics of Aperture Guide, Pt. 1: How Is Aperture Measured?

-The simplest explanation for aperture is simply an opening inside the lens in which light can shine through.
-The size of the aperture’s opening is controlled by a set of overlapping metal blades called a diaphragm.
-This set of adjustable blades determines how much light hits the sensor at any given time.
+The simplest explanation for understanding the basics of aperture is this: aperture refers to the opening inside the lens in which light can shine through.
+Moreover, a set of overlapping metal blades, called a diaphragm, determines the size of the aperture’s opening.
+Alongside shutter speed, aperture limits the amount of light that can hit the sensor at any given time.
 Just think of this opening like the valve handle of a water faucet.
-The wider you open the faucet, the more water pours out, and the wider the aperture opening, the more light pours into the sensor.
+The wider you open the faucet, the more water pours out.
+The wider the aperture opening, the more light pours into the sensor.

-Most modern lenses allow you to control the size of the aperture opening from the camera itself, but some modern lenses and the majority of vintage lenses have an aperture ring on the lens itself that allow you to control the diaphragm directly.
+Most modern lenses allow you to control the size of the aperture opening from the camera itself.
+Some modern lenses, and the majority of vintage lenses, have an aperture ring on the lens that allows you to control the diaphragm directly on the lens.

-So what this means is that unlike shutter speed, which is measured in absolute value of time, an f-stop is relative to the length of the lens and the diameter of the aperture opening itself.
+Unlike shutter speed, for instance, which is measured in absolute value of time, an f-stop is relative to the length of the lens and the diameter of the aperture opening itself.

-The main thing that you do have to remember about the f-stop is that they are inverse values, which means that just like a fraction, the larger the number is, the smaller the diameter opening.
+The main thing that you have to remember about f-stops is that they represent inverse values.
+This means that just like a fraction, the larger the number is, the smaller the diameter opening.
 A way to visualize this is to think of slices of a pizza pie.
 A quarter (1/4) slice of pie is larger than an eighth (1/8) slice of a pie.
 So an aperture opening with a lower value like f/4 is a larger than an aperture opening with a higher value like f/8.
 In other words, a large or open aperture has a low f-stop number, while a small or closed aperture has a high f-stop number.

-Now, to go the other way when you want to double the amount of light coming in, or go one full stop up, you divide by 1.41.
+Now, when you want to double the amount of light coming in, or go one full stop up, you divide by 1.41.
 So starting back at f/4, to go one full stop up, you divide by 1.41 to get f/2.8.

 So here is a diagram that shows you the list of full f-stops from f/1 to f/22:

-So what is the point of all these f-stops?
+So what is the point of all these f-stops in regards to answering the question of how is aperture measured?
 One of the reasons that you want adjustable aperture is to control exposure.
-If you remember from our Explaining Exposure article, we talked about how exposure is a three-way balancing act between shutter speed, aperture, and ISO speed.
-When one or more factors increases or decreases one way, the other factor must swing the other way in order to maintain the same exposure.
+When one or more factors of the exposure triangle increases or decreases one way, the other factors must swing the other way in order to maintain the same exposure.

-So if you slow down the shutter speed by one stop, you are doubling the amount of light that is hitting the sensor.
-In order to have the same exposure as before, you have to close down the aperture by one stop.
-Conversely, if speed up the shutter speed by one stop, then you have to open up the aperture by one stop.
+Therefore, if we slow down the shutter speed by one stop, we’re doubling the amount of light hitting the sensor.
+In order to have the same exposure as before, we have to close down the aperture by one stop.
+Conversely, if we speed up the shutter speed by one stop, then we must also open up the aperture by one stop.
 The same principle applies with ISO.

-An easy way to remember the exposure balance is the water faucet analogy again.
+For an easy way to remember how to balance exposure, remember the water faucet analogy.
 If you have a lot of water pouring out (large aperture), you only need a short amount of time to fill a cup (short shutter speed).
 If you allow less water to pour out (small aperture), it will take you longer to fill the same cup (long shutter speed).

-In our next article, we will go more in-depth with aperture and talk about how it influences depth of field and focus.
+In an upcoming article, we’ll go more “in-depth” at how aperture influences depth of field and focus.
 Until next time!